Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-The largest 10 stocks in the index make up 21% of it, and the top 4 are all technology stocks: Microsoft, Amazon, Facebook and Alphabet.
-We’ve detailed how you can invest in the S&P 500 from Ireland, the most popular S&P 500 index and exchange-traded funds (ETFs), and what else you need to consider.
+The largest ten stocks in the index make up 21% of it, and the top four are all technology stocks: Microsoft, Amazon, Meta Platforms (previously Facebook) and Alphabet.
+We’ve detailed how you can invest in the S&P 500 from Singapore, the most popular S&P 500 index and exchange-traded funds (ETFs), and what else you need to consider.

 What is the S&P 500?

-Can I invest in the S&P 500 from Ireland?
+Can I invest in the S&P 500 from Singapore?

 How to invest in the S&P 500